Working at Beautiful Lives according to Rubina and Ellen

-When Rubina Oliana was looking for a job in 2019, she didn’t think about a research firm.
+When Rubina Oliana was looking for a job in 2019, she didn’t consider a market research agency.
 “That seemed a bit dusty to me,” she says laughing.
-But when she was introduced to Beautiful Lives, her image quickly changed.
-Ellen Boon also accidentally came across a vacancy at Beautiful Lives and was immediately enthusiastic.
+But when she was introduced to Beautiful Lives, her view quickly tilted.
+Ellen Boon also accidentally came across a vacancy at Beautiful Lives.
+She was immediately enthusiastic.

 Ellen says she wasn’t looking for a new job because she had just started at her previous job.
 “I was a junior researcher, but it lacked creativity and the space to be innovative.
 When I saw the vacancy of Beautiful Lives, I immediately thought: this is it!”
 She decided to make the switch and has enjoyed working there for a year and a half now.